rmsrosa/random_notes/docs/src/generative/reverse_flow.md

 If the initial condition is a random variable $X_0,$ and the flow evolves to $X_T,$ then the reverse flow evolves back to $X_0.$ By approximating $X_T \sim Y_T$ by another random variable $Y_T,$ say a standard normal distribution, then the reverse flow evolves back towards an approximation $Y_0$ of the initial distribution $X_0.$

+We remark that this is a *pathwise reversion,* meaning that each forward path $x(t)$ with initial condition $x(0)$ is traced back by the reverse equation starting at the final point $x(T).$ This is in contrast with the result for SDEs, for which, in general, only the probability distribution is recovered with the backward flow, not necessarily the individual samples paths.
+In order to trace back the exact forward paths, a specific Wiener process must be used.

 ## Reverse Itô diffusion

 Consider now a forward evolution given by an Itô diffusion SDE